 - The dialect: in Vorarlberg they speak a very particular dialect that even other Austrians cannot understand.
 Despite of being fluent in German, I didn’t understand much when I arrived.
 Some people tried to speak ‘proper’ German with me, but most did not or only managed it for a short period of time.
 This was frustrating in the beginning, because I had a hard time fitting in the team and understanding what was going on.
 After a while I managed to understand more of the language and at the end of my project I understood almost everything.
 This was definitely challenging and made me feel left out in the beginning.

-- Missing friends and family: I never in my life felt homesick and in Austria it also was not a problem either.
+- Missing friends and family: I never in my life felt homesick and in Austria it was not a problem either.
 However, there were moments where I missed my friends and family.
 Sometimes I just wanted to spend a night with my friends at home and it was not possible.
 There were always cool things to do in Austria, but I still missed people sometimes.

 - The working hours: my project was different from the other ones in the area, as it was a one time event with a lot of pressure.
 With the tasks I got, it was very difficult to stick to the 34 hours per week.
-We had many meetings or events in the evenings, which causes many over-hours.
+We had many meetings or events in the evenings, which caused many over-hours.
 In December, I already had fifty over-hours, so then I had the Fridays off for a while.
 Towards summer and during the event, I worked many hours, up until 100 per week.
 When I left the project, after taking three weeks of holidays and also many days off after, I still had around 150 extra hours.
 My organisation gave me a generous compensation for this, so in the end it was no problem.
 However, during the year I sometimes felt frustrated by working so much and having so many responsibilities, if I compared myself with the other volunteers.

 – What I learned from my ESC Volunteering project –